frandle82/shutter-control/README.md

 - **Sunrise/Sunset offsets (minutes)** to adjust when shutters move.
 - Optional **presence sensor**, **weather entity**, and **wind speed limit** to pause or adapt movements.
 - At least one **cover entity** with optional custom positions and offsets.
+- A **room name** for grouping multiple shutters per room and optional **window/door sensors** that block closing when a window is open.

 After setup, revisit the integration options to add more covers or update automation guards.